Lumerin-protocol/lumerin-overview/docs/00-overview.md

 ![Energy Suppliers Mining](images/00-overview/macroStage4Energy.svg "image_tooltip")
 **Figure 2.3 - Larger Industrial Mining Farms with Colocated Power Generation**

-At this point in time, we have a great deal of new actors and demands on the overall blockchain and Bitcoin systems that are driving innovation like the Lumerin Marketplace & Token.
+At this point in time, we have a great deal of new actors with demands on the overall blockchain systems that are driving innovation like the Lumerin Marketplace.
 Many individuals and companies want to reap rewards with managed risk of investment, power companies want to drive efficiencies in their industry, financial institutions and regulators want to ensure stability of commerce, bad actors want to take advantage of a system in its infancy to their gain, and at the end of the day, some folks just want to buy their cup of coffee or new Tesla with digital currency.

 Which brings us to the critical challenge in the next stage of blockchain evolution:  `How do we guarantee the open and decentralized nature of blockchain, keep bad actors at bay, and provide secure commerce for the buying, selling and trading of hashpower that is the underpinning of the developing global cryptocurrency economy?`